-I am a roboticist—I design, build, and experiment with robots—and a researcher in Australia, working on developing the next generation of robots.
+I am an Australian roboticist—I design, build, and experiment with robots—working on the research and engineering problems behind the next generation of robots.

-I am currently a research fellow at the Queensland University of Technology working at QUT Centre for Robotics (QCR), and previously worked in the Australian Centre for Robotic Vision (ACRV).
+I am currently a Senior Research Engineer at Emesent, working within their Autonomy team.
+I have previously worked as a research fellow at the Queensland University of Technology Centre for Robotics (QCR) and the Australian Centre for Robotic Vision (ACRV).

-In almost a decade of working in robotics, I have melded research, engineering, and real world applications.
+In a decade of working in robotics, I have melded research, engineering, and real world applications.
 My PhD research explored how robots can use human cues—like signs, gestures, language, and pictures—to navigate in built environments.
-The work was a core part of the ARC Discovery Project DP140103216.
+Since, I have created tools for translating new robotics research into real world applications.
+These include:

 I have a PhD and Bachelor of Engineering (Honours I) in Electrical Engineering from the Queensland University of Technology.
 During my PhD studies, I also led tutoring teams in Advanced Robotics and Microprocessors & Digital Systems.
 Along the way I've won numerous awards for research, teaching, and scholarship.